chase-ramsey/broadsheet/README.md

 ### Features

 ##### Latest news
 When you first load the app, **Broadsheet** sends requests for RSS data from 16 popular news outlets representing several different topics, from news and culture to music and videogames.
 Only the 10 latest articles for each outlet are returned, however, so you're not overwhelmed with hundreds stories to comb through.
-You can **refresh** this feed using the link in the navbar, and it automatically refreshes every time you navigate back to the "Latest News" page.
+You can **refresh** this feed using the link in the navbar, and it automatically refreshes every time you navigate back to the "Latest news" page from "Your news".

+The title of each article is linked to the original story, so clicking on it will launch another tab with the source article in its original context.
+Clicking on the body of an article will also bring up the article's "spotlight view", which displays any extra descriptive content or images provided by the RSS feed and allows you to save the article to your profile or comment on the story (you can only do these last two if you have already created a profile and logged in).

 ##### Filtering news
 There are a few different options for filtering the results.
 From the navbar, you can click the **Topics** link to see a dropdown of topics to view.
 You can also click on the **publication title** ("Kill Screen", for example), and only the results from that outlet will be shown.
 The **search** box in the navbar matches your keyword searches with article titles, author names, publication titles, text content from the RSS item description, and user comments.